- Best New Play, Critics' Circle Awards 2014

 A gripping political examination and an engaging personal drama, Chimerica examines the changing fortunes of two countries whose futures will shape the whole world.

-Chimerica premiered at the Almeida Theatre, London, in 2013 before transferring to the Harold Pinter Theatre in the West End.
+Lucy Kirkwood's play Chimerica was first performed at the Almeida Theatre, London, in 2013 before transferring to the Harold Pinter Theatre in the West End.

 8 Aug 2013Size: 198mm x 129mm